Course Outline

 Creative and critical thinker

-2 Identify and argue how different interpretations of past events might influence current ideologies and political practices Creative and critical thinker
+2 Identify and demonstrate how different interpretations of the past can influence (and/or have influenced) more recent ideologies, worldviews, and practices Knowledgeable

 Empowered

-3 Evaluate and explore the role professional historians can play in increasingly digital and global societies Empowered
+3 Evaluate and explore the role that history and historians can play contemporary society Empowered

 Engaged

-4 Communicate clearly and effectively the critical issues of historical practice in oral and written formats Empowered
+4 Communicate the critical issues of historical practice in clear, effective and academically appropriate oral and written formats Empowered

 Engaged